kamikaze06/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 6 :  script that creates a directory named my_first_directory in the /tmp/ directory. task 7 : script that Move the file betty from /tmp/ to /tmp/my_first_directory. task 8 : script that delete the file betty task 9 : script that delete the directory my_first_directory that is in the /tmp directory.
+task 6 :  script that creates a directory named my_first_directory in the /tmp/ directory. task 7 : script that Move the file betty from /tmp/ to /tmp/my_first_directory. task 8 : script that delete the file betty task 9 : script that delete the directory my_first_directory that is in the /tmp directory. task 10 : script that changes the working directory to the previous one.